cseblog/cseblog.github.io/_posts/2018-09-22-thing-need-to-be-settled-before-starting-code-when-we-start-a-project.md

     - How coding review process is defined?
 Should be peer review? or crossed team review? or only team lead review?
     - How the team does coordination -> Pair programming? or XP or solo ownership??

-After all above things set up, the final things need to be considered is laptops, network, infrastructure...etc then we can start the sprint 1 and starting analyze sprint’s user stories, coding, testing and fixing bugs.
+After all the above things are set up, the final things that need to be considered are laptops, network, infrastructure...etc then we can start sprint 1 and starting analyze sprint’s user stories, coding, testing, and fixing bugs.

 You may be care one more thing is QA.
-How QA do testing all of the features.
+How QA does testing all of the features.
 They may re-use Unit testing but it is okay.
-The star dev team only need to create a Unit test focus on main business logic.
+The star dev team only needs to create a Unit test focus on main business logic.

 - From all of them, we should encourage the culture of "open debating, arguing and learning" in the team.
 Keep team spirit high.